 East Snowmass Creek Overlook Trail is a 5.4 mile lightly trafficked loop trail located near Snowmass, Colorado that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from June until September.
+The trail offers a number of activity options and is best used from June until September.

 Directions from Aspen: Drive 6 miles west of Aspen on Highway 82 and turn left onto Brush Creek Road.
 Continue on Brush Creek Road 5.3 miles and turn right onto Divide Road.
 Divide Road turns into a gravel road and passes Krabloonik Restaurant & Kennels, then descends steeply to the valley bottom where the road forks.
 Take the left fork, the trailhead will be just beyond the wooden bridge, on the left side of the road (The Maroon-Snowmass Trail is at the end of the gravel road).